 Digital marketing, including search engine optimization (SEO) and search engine marketing (SEM) are second in line for top areas of marketing spend in 2021.
 It’s hard to stress how important an organic and properly managed SEO strategy is to any business.
+Finding small business SEO services is still as essential as ever – despite the times.
 COVID-19’s impact on how we work and the resources we need to do our jobs means digital marketers are searching for every opportunity to capture new keywords, terms, and phrases that better reflect the new needs of their customers.

 Searches are also becoming increasingly local-focused, meaning people are being more specific about where and how they’re getting their products and services.
 Marketers can take advantage of this by ensuring that their company shows up on local listings accurately, whether on Google, Facebook, or any other business or industry listing service your customers use.

 Flexible SEM programs that continuously focus on customer segments’ specific needs are also growing in both usage and effectiveness.
 Marketers are optimizing the buyer’s journey to feel more like a natural business partnership than a transactional sales process.
 SEM can bring great results with all the major digital advertising platforms like Google Ads, Bing Ads, Twitter, Facebook, and LinkedIn, as each of these platforms continues to develop their advertising capabilities to help marketers do our jobs better.